CONSTRUCTION ACCIDENT LAW

 How do I know if I have a case?

-The first thing you should do is call a qualified attorney who has extensive experience in handling construction accident cases.
-That attorney can usually tell you whether or not you have a potential case merely by discussing it with you during a brief telephone conversation, free of charge.
-If you wish to discuss your potential case with us, please contact us at 1-845-345-8542 or e-mail us at:firstname.lastname@example.org.
+The first thing you should do is call a qualified attorney who has extensive experience in handling construction accident cases (Goldstein & Goldstein, LLP!).
+We can usually tell you whether or not you have a potential case merely by discussing it with you during a brief telephone conversation, free of charge.